seeu-inspace/easyg/README.md

 EasyG started out as a script that I use to automate some information gathering tasks for PenTesting and Bug Hunting.
 Now it is more than that.

-Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting, notes, payloads that I found useful and many links to blogs and articles that I want to read (because having a lot of bookmarks bothered me).
+Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads that I found useful and many links to blogs and articles that I want to read (because having a lot of bookmarks bothered me) and more.

 **To Read list**
 - https://github.com/dolevf/Damn-Vulnerable-GraphQL-Application